-The team behind ‘Colourful Classrooms’ consists of Kate and Kath.
+The team behind ‘Colourful Classrooms’ consists of Kate and Jeanette.
 Kate’s passion for this work evolved from when she discovered that her eldest daughter had dyslexia, dyspraxia and processing issues – there were very few resources to support her daughter at school.

 The programme was piloted in a local Hertfordshire school in the 2018/19 school year and Rebecca Latta, the Assistant Head who sponsored the programme said the following about it: